-To test if this result may be complicated by the architecture of loci within the pathway, we initially focused on the botcinic acid biosynthesis network, which is known to have presence-absence polymorphisms in the species (Siewers, Viaud et al. 2005, Pinedo, Wang et al. 2008, Zhang, Corwin et al. 2018).
-We obtained all of the SNPs for this biosynthetic cluster and conducted an alignment of the B. cinerea isolates.
-This showed evidence of a number of distinct haplotypes with some relatively isolated isolates (e.g. B05.10, Fd1) (Figure N4a).
-Looking at the expression of the transcripts for the biosynthetic pathway showed a single clade that had a distinctly lower level of expression than the other clusters.
-Using SNP-level variation surrounding genes in this pathway showed that these 12 isolates share a 53.5 kb deletion that removes the entire biosynthetic cluster (Figure N4c).
-We then tested if the remaining clusters had any link to transcript expression by performing ANOVA across the 3 major clusters (2, 5, 6).
-After removing the major deletion, we found no remaining significant effect of cluster membership on expression profile (F(1,74)=0.36, p=0.55).
-Although within each of these clusters there are independent isolates with low pathway expression polymorphisms (Noble Rot, 01.04.03, Apple 517, 02.04.09) (Figure N4b), these isolates each contain smaller independent deletions that likely abolish expression of the botcinic acid biosynthetic pathway (Figure N4c).
-This suggests that for this locus, there is a major cis-effect deletion and a number of rarer additional deletions that control expression variation.
-However, this cis-effect is not captured by the SNP-level data utilized for the GWA.
-Rather, our GWA analysis misses the major cis-eQTL signal of the network deletion.
-If insertion and deletion events account for the majority of localized control of expression variation, our GWA analysis will not detect these cis-effect loci.
-Thus, we investigated the other two biosynthetic pathways for additional evidence of cis-acting genetic variation.
+To test if these pathways have undetected cis-eQTL we used all of the SNPs for each biosynthetic cluster to align the B. cinerea isolates and investigate haplotype diversity.
+We first investigated the botcinic acid cluster which identified a number of distinct haplotypes with a few individual outlier isolates (e.g. B05.10, Fd1) (Figure N4a).
+We then utilized the haplotypes to test for specific effects on transcript expression for the biosynthetic pathway.
+This identified a single clade of isolates with a distinctly lower level of expression than the other clusters (Figure N4b).
+Investigating the short-reads and SNP calls showed that these 12 isolates share a 53.5 kb deletion that removes the entire biosynthetic cluster (Figure N4c).
+After removing the major deletion, we found no remaining significant effect of cluster membership in the remaining 3 major clusters on expression profile (F(1,74)=0.36, p=0.55).
+However, within each of these clusters there are independent isolates with very low pathway expression suggesting loss-of-expression polymorphisms (Noble Rot, 01.04.03, Apple 517, 02.04.09) (Figure N4b).
+While these isolates each contain smaller deletions that are independent of each other, it is not clear what is functionally leading to the loss of botcinic acid biosynthetic pathway expression (Figure N4c).
+This suggests that for this clustered pathway, there are undetected cis-effect polymorphisms, a large common deletion and a rarer additional events.

+We then investigated the other two biosynthetic pathways for additional evidence of missed cis-acting genetic variation.
 The botrydial biosynthetic network, and the cyclic peptide pathway, exhibit a similar lack of dominant cis-effect SNP patterns to the botcinic acid biosynthetic network.
-Hierarchical clustering within each of these networks by genic SNP variation divides the isolate population into two groups, and mean pathway expression across all isolates is not differentiated by this clustering for either network (Figure S1, Figure S2).
-We find that SNP state does not detect the major cis-effects polymorphisms.
-Within the botrydial biosynthetic pathway, we detect small deletions in the intergenic regions, but these also do not predict expression level within the pathway and likely do not abolish pathway function (Figure S3).
-Within the cyclic peptide pathway, minor deletions within the intergenic regions correlate with low expression of the pathway genes, and two isolates with partial deletions within the genes early in the pathway exhibit very low pathway expression (1.05.16, 1.05.22) (Figure S4).

-As such, we are able to detect cis-acting variation in the form of deletions for two of the biosynthetic pathways, but still have not identified the controlling variation for the botrydial pathway.
-However, we conclude that large cis-effect loci exist for transcriptional regulation in this pathosystem, but that GWA across SNPs misses these patterns.
-This missing cis-effect likely amplifies the apparent magnitude of trans-acting loci.
+Hierarchical clustering within each of these networks by genic SNP variation divides the isolate population into two groups that are not associated with mean pathway expression (Figure S1, Figure S2).
+However, within the cyclic peptide pathway, minor deletions within the intergenic regions correlate with low expression, and two isolates with partial deletions within the genes early in the pathway exhibit very low pathway expression (1.05.16, 1.05.22) (Figure S4).
+In contrast, there was no evidence for cis-effects although this pathway did not have any obvious loss-of-expression events (Figure S3).
+As such, we are able to detect cis-acting variation in the form of deletions for two of the biosynthetic pathways.
+This suggests that there are missing cis effects within the B. cinerea GWA that is missed due to SNP data not incorporating structural variation as well as this structural variation often being below the minor allele cutoffs.
+Testing insertion and deletion events account for the majority of localized control of expression variation would require long-read sequencing to accurately identify these structural variants and computational approaches that can blend SNP and indel information.

 Detection and annotation of trans-eQTL hotspots